Monitoring ecological change with a growing network of phenocams

 All the observations submitted to Project BudBurst are added to an open access nationwide research database, providing additional data coverage of plant phenology events across the United States.
 The protocols Project BudBurst follows are also very similar to the plant phenology protocols NEON scientists follow at field sites.

-As mentioned at the beginning of this article, NEON has recently begun streaming data to the PhenoCam Network’s PhenoCam Gallery.
+As mentioned at the beginning of this article, NEON phenocam data are hosted by the PhenoCam Network’s PhenoCam Gallery.
 It is one of the largest cooperative, open access databases in the world of canopy phenology image data.
 Users can easily search and work with phenology data from all across the country.
-Additional phenology data can be found on the NEON Data Portal.
+Explore NEON's complete suite of phenology data products on the NEON Data Portal.